Gaëtan Bong

-Thomas Gaëtan Bong (born 25 April 1988) is a Cameroonian professional footballer who plays as a left back, most recently for Nottingham Forest.
+Thomas Gaëtan Bong (born 25 April 1988) is a Cameroonian former professional footballer who played as a left back.
 He has made 16 appearances for the Cameroon national team.
-He previously played at senior level for Metz, Tours, Valenciennes, Olympiacos, Wigan Athletic and Brighton & Hove Albion and represented France at under-21 level, before switching to his Cameroon.
+He previously played at senior level for Metz, Tours, Valenciennes, Olympiacos, Wigan Athletic, Brighton & Hove Albion, Nottingham Forest and represented France at under-21 level, before switching to his Cameroon.

 Career

 FC Metz

-Bong was born in Sackbayeme, Centre Region.
-He began his career in the youth side for Metz at age fourteen, having started out at La Madine Training Centre.
-Having initially played in the "left wing" position, Bong switched to the left–back, a position he played today.
+Bong was born in Sackbayeme, the hometown of renowned goalkeeper Jacques Songo'o.
+He began his career in Metz's youth ranks at age fourteen, having started out at La Madine Training Centre in his native Cameroon.

 Bong was part of the FC Metz youth side when he helped the team win the 25th edition of the "Mondial de la Saint-Pierre" by beating FC Nantes on penalties on 22 April 2002.
 While progressing the youth team, Olivier Perrin commented about Bong, saying: "He's a real competitor.
 He still has a lot of work to do, especially on the technical side.
 Physically, he is able to repeat high-level efforts.
 But its main quality is to succeed in making the most of its potential."
 In July 2005, he was one of the four players to receive the BEP LEC following his exam results.

 In October 2005, Bong suffered an injury during training that required stitches.
 Two months later, he was called up to the first team for the first time at age seventeen.
 Bong made his FC Metz debut against Sochaux on 10 December 2005, starting the whole game, in a 1–1 draw.
 He appeared two more matches later in the 2005–06 season.
 However, he was plagued with injuries that saw him sidelined for the rest of the 2005–06 season.
 Despite this, Bong signed his first professional contract with the club.